edengenet0/edengenet0/README.md

 <h1 align="center">Hi 👋, I'm Eden Abera</h1>
 <h3 align="center">A passionate software developer from Ethiopia.</h3>

-- 🔭 I’m currently working on [Gereb Delivery](https://gereb.net/)
+- 🔭 I’m currently working in **Private Company.**

 - 🌱 I’m currently learning **React Native , Ionic and Flutter.**

+- 👯 I’m looking to collaborate on **software development projects!**

 - 👨‍💻 All of my projects are available at [edengenet0.github.io](edengenet0.github.io)

+- 💬 Ask me about **Flutter ,Laravel , HTML, CSS , JS and Bootstrap.**

 - 📫 How to reach me **edengenet157@gmail.com**

-- ⚡ Fun fact **Did you know that the first computer programmer was a woman?
+- ⚡ Fun fact : **Did you know that the first computer programmer was a woman?
 Ada Lovelace, an English mathematician, is recognized as the world's first programmer.
 She wrote the world's first algorithm intended to be processed by a machine, and her work laid the foundation for modern computer programming. #WomenInTech**

 <h3 align="left">Connect with me:</h3>
 <p align="left">